cloudfoundry/routing-api/README.md

 cd $GOPATH/src/github.com/cloudfoundry-incubator/routing-api
 ```

-To install the server binary you can do
+To install the server binary you can do:

 ```sh
 cd $GOPATH/src/github.com/cloudfoundry-incubator/routing-api